 Mavic series – the best travel drone?

-We can say without exaggerating that Mavic series is the game changer for every backpacker and traveler who wants the take the drone on their travels, but carefully consider every extra gram and space taken in their backpacks.
+We can say without exaggerating that Mavic series from famous DJI drone manufacturer is the game changer for every backpacker and traveler who wants the take the drone on their travels, but carefully consider every extra gram and space taken in their backpacks.
 If you ever carried Mavic’s bigger brother Phantom around, you will definitely appreciate small size of Mavic.
 This hits the bullseye in the best travel drone topic.

 All of them are quite similar – very portable and foldable drones, but with some differences.
 We will explain these, so you can decide which drone suits you the most.